Health & Safety

 Download Resource

-The Harm Reduction Social Media Toolkit is designed to help share knowledge about the dangers of opioid use, learn how to prevent opioid overdose/poisoning, and provide education on harm reduction.
+The End Overdose Social Media Toolkit is designed to help share knowledge about the dangers of opioid use, learn how to prevent opioid overdose/poisoning, and provide education on naloxone, a medicine that rapidly reverses an opioid overdose.
+The toolkit is available for anyone to download during the 4 weeks leading up to International Overdose Awareness Day on August 31.

 Get the Toolkit